hasura/graphql-engine/manual/custom-microservices/develop-custom-services/index.rst

 2. For Existing microservice running on port 8080

-If you already have an app on a exisisting microservice ( which is running on port 8080), you have to  assign values of containerPort and targetPort to <port-number> in your ``/microservice/<microservice-name>/k8s.yaml`` file:
+If you already have an app on a existing microservice ( which is running on port 8080), you have to  assign values of containerPort and targetPort to <port-number> in your ``/microservice/<microservice-name>/k8s.yaml`` file:

 ``containerPort: <port-number>``